Worm charming: Methods

 Most worm charming methods involve vibrating the soil, which encourages the worms to the surface.
 In 2008, researchers from Vanderbilt University claimed that the worms surface because the vibrations are similar to those produced by digging moles, which prey on earthworms.
-The same technique is used by many species of bird, which devour the worms as they appear above ground.

 The activity is known by several different names and the apparatus and techniques vary significantly.
 "Worm grunting" generally refers to the use of a "stob", a wooden stake that is driven into the ground, and a "rooping iron" which is used to rub the stob.
 "Worm fiddling" also uses a wooden stake but utilises a dulled saw which is dragged along its top.

 Techniques vary from sprinkling the turf with water, tea and beer, to music or just "twanging" with a garden fork.
 In some organized competitions, detergents and mechanical diggers have been banned.

 Non-human animal behavior

-Worm charming is a behavior also observed in animals other than humans, especially among birds.
+Worm charming is a behavior also observed in non-human animals, especially among birds such as the Northern lapwing, red-billed gulls, kagu, American woodcock, and olive thrush.
 The methods used vary; however, tapping earth with feet to generate vibrations is widespread.
-One common example is the "Seagull dance".
+One common example is the "seagull dance".
 The wood turtle also seems to be adapted for worm charming, as it is known to stamp its feet – a behavior that attracts worms to the surface and allows the turtle to prey on them.